DataDog/hiring-engineers/answers.md

    ```

-And then the custom check code(make sure to use the same name):
+And then the custom check code(make sure to use the same file name):
 `/etc/datadog-agent/checks.d/mycheck.py`

  ![](assets/markdown-img-paste-20180414210937130.png)